 System Support: To overcome these problems, participants suggested more use-case specific options for routing, e.g. for different car/truck sizes or scenic versus shortest route.
-Participants also expressed the wish to be informed early about critical parts of the route, such as "highlighting difficult parts of the road in advance" (P466), allowing to be prepared or to manually change the route.
+Participants also expressed the wish to be informed early about critical parts of the route, such as "highlighting difficult parts of the road in advance" (P466), allowing users to prepare themselves or to manually change the route.
 Finally, participants stressed that Google Maps should "not simply re-route but ask for permission before changing the route" (P17).
-Several participants also suggested to prevent re-routing by default.
+Several participants also suggested preventing re-routing by default.